varnish/Varnish-Book/README.rst

 ``make sphinx``
         Builds sphinx into build/html/

+``make sphinx-dist``
+        Pushes the sphinx-build to the official server.
+Requires access to the right servers, naturally.

 ``make flowchartupdate``
         Updates the VCL flowcharts from varnish source-code, assuming the correct .c-file (e.g: varnish source-code) is located where